plenteum/plenteum-wallet-winforms/README.md

 # Simple CPU/GPU Mining from within your wallet

 Click the Mining tab on the bottom right, and click "Start Mining" to get up and running.
-XMR-Stak will detect the optimal config for for CPU, AMD and/or Nvidia GPU's.
+XMR-Stak will detect the optimal config for your CPU, AMD and/or Nvidia GPU's.
 Of course you can also fine tune the config files xmr-stak generates.
 Visit http://www.xmrstak.com for benchmarks!

 # Download and Running